Faculty and Staff

 1999 - BS, Biology, University of North Carolina at Chapel Hill

-7/2013 - Present: Assistant Director, Baruch Marine Field Laboratory, USC
+7/2013 - Present: Assistant Director, Baruch Marine Field Laboratory

 1/2011 - 6/2013: Research Coordinator, GTM National Estuarine Research Reserve

 My general research interests are in marine ecology, particularly the influence of biological and physical factors on the community dynamics of coastal fauna and flora.
-I am especially interested in the influence of such factors on the distribution and movement of early life and adult stages of estuarine and coastal fishes and invertebrates, as well as the effects of habitat on the survival and growth of these organisms.
-I have pursued these interests through research efforts, often combining field and laboratory approaches, in a wide range of estuarine systms and the coastal ocean along the US Atlantic and Gulf coasts.
+I am especially interested in the influence of such factors on the distribution and movement of early life stages of estuarine and coastal fishes and invertebrates, as well as the effects of habitat on the survival and growth of these organisms.
+I use a combination of field and laboratory approaches to pursue these research interests and recent efforts have focused mainly in estuaries along the southeastern US Atlantic and Gulf coasts.

-Stevens PW, Kimball ME, Elmo GM, Williams KL, Ritch JL, Crane DP (in press).
+Stevens PW, Kimball ME, Elmo GM, Williams KL, Ritch JL, Crane DP (2021).
 Investigation into the occurrence of juvenile common snook Centropomus undecimalis, a subtropical estuarine sport fish, in saltmarshes beyond their established range.
-Estuaries and Coasts.
+Estuaries and Coasts 44(5):1477-1483

 Pfirrmann BW, Kimball ME, Mace MM, III, Turley BD (2021).
 Summer ichthyoplankton assemblage diversity within a southeastern United States estuary.
 Estuaries and Coasts 44(1):253-268.